carlosvin/carlosvin.github.io/posts/rest-urls.en.rst

 But, what happen if a resource has a nested collection?

 Continuing with cars example, a car can use a set of engine oils.
-So the API_ must allow to update, delete or create elements in the set.
+So the API_ must allow update, delete or create elements in the set.

 .. note::

   For the example we will assume that *the oil identifier* is the attribute *type*.

-Add a element to collection
+Add an element to collection
 ***************************

 When we add a car to cars collection, what we do is create a new car, so it is the case of `Create Resources`_.